The Definition Problem

 The evidence for gifted education is more equivocal than its advocates typically acknowledge and more positive than its critics suggest.

-Meta-analyses of acceleration programmes (grade-skipping, subject-specific acceleration, early college entrance) consistently show positive academic outcomes — gifted students who are accelerated achieve more and show higher life satisfaction in long-term follow-ups than equally gifted students who are not.
+Meta-analyses of acceleration programmes (grade-skipping, subject-specific acceleration, early college entrance) consistently show positive academic outcomes — gifted students who are accelerated achieve more and show higher life satisfaction in long-term follow-ups.
 The Terman studies, the Study of Mathematically Precocious Youth (SMPY), and subsequent longitudinal research all point in this direction.

 Enrichment programmes (same grade level, additional breadth and depth) show weaker and more mixed results.
 Whether the enrichment model produces better outcomes than a well-differentiated regular classroom is not clearly established.